Carabao Cup draw: Man Utd to face Colchester, Liverpool get Aston Villa in quarter-final | Goal.com

 The Toffees beat Watford 2-0 at on Tuesday to reach the quarter-finals for just the third time in 31 years.

-Leicester meanwhile are three-time winners of the competition, most recently in 2000, and won 3-1 at League One Burton to reach this stage.
+Leicester, meanwhile, are three-time winners of the competition, most recently in 2000, and won 3-1 at League One side Burton Albion to reach this stage.

 EFL Cup quarter-final draw in full: